 - Proof of studentship (Student Enrolment letter, confirming you’re a regular student with the University or college)

 - A “Bank Letter” issued by the University or College (You may request it to your education provider and they will issue it under your name)

 - A minimum amount of money to open the account (It may differ from bank to bank)

-Types of Available Student Bank Account in the UK for International Students (CHOOSE YOUR PREFERRABLE ONE)
+Types of Available Student Bank Accounts in the UK for International Students (CHOOSE YOUR PREFERRABLE ONE)

 Once you have chosen your preferable bank, then you have to choose the Account type you want to open with them.
-Most of the Banks are offering different types of accounts.
+Most banks are offering different types of accounts.
 You have to choose wisely which one suits you most for your needs.

 Basic Bank Accounts

 Basic bank accounts are fee-free, giving anyone access to a no-frills current account without fear of running up debt.
 Usually, this is the best type of account for the new-entrance people in the UK.